Skip to content

 Important Notes

-• Boilermaker does not store or use task results
+• By default Boilermaker does not store or use task results (unless using results-store or graphs).

 • All task arguments must be JSON-serializable